 The FDA’s announcement yesterday was a public health advisory to warn the public that promotion of the off-label use of Chloroquine was dangerous.
 It is not a recommended or approved medical strategy to treat or prevent COVID; every doctor who recently prescribed it for COVID knew it was an experiment – an act of desperation.
 They almost certainly told their patients it was off-label as well.

 But what happens when the situation is different, and the doctor does not know he or she is using a drug or device off label?
 Everything changes when that happens.
 How can the patient make an informed decision about an off-label use if the doctor is uninformed?
 Who benefits from that lack of knowledge?
 Who is harmed?
 This blog and my next one later this week will help explain all this in the context of medical devices that are permanently implanted in people when neither the doctor nor patient knows it is off label.

 My law firm is focusing on helping people who were implanted with unapproved hip implants.
-I am focusing exclusively on Smith & Nephew metal hip implants because the FDA specifically rejected them, but the company peddled them to doctors who implanted them in patients anyways.
-To use the Chloroquine for COVID as an example, that would be like promoting the drug after the FDA had specifically rejected it for COVID treatment.
+I am focusing exclusively on Smith & Nephew metal hip implants because the FDA specifically rejected certain metal-on-metal components for total hip replacement surgeries.

 Smith & Nephew is the only major implant maker that never could secure FDA clearance for using a metal on metal implant in a routine total hip replacement surgery.
 The company was required to disclose that to surgeons before giving them access to their metal devices.